Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 ```

 # Relay-Only Matchmaking (App-Level Relay, non-TURN)
-What it is: You build a custom relay/proxy (or use a vendor’s non-TURN relay) and force all traffic through it.
+What it is: You build a custom relay/proxy (or use a vendor’s non-TURN relay) and force all traffic through it.<br>
-Pros: Hides IPs; simpler client code than ICE; single place to meter/inspect traffic.
+Pros: Hides IPs; simpler client code than ICE; single place to meter/inspect traffic.<br>
-Cons: All traffic pays the relay tax (latency + bandwidth ); you reinvent congestion/reliability; no standards leverage.
+Cons: All traffic pays the relay tax (latency + bandwidth ); you reinvent congestion/reliability; no standards leverage.<br>
 Use when: You want control and simplicity and can afford always-on relaying.

+## Ports & Protocols
 ``` mermaid
 flowchart TD
   subgraph Cloud